aptdnfapt/tmuxai/docs/TmuxAI_Technical_Architecture.md

 ## Data Flow

 1. **User Input → Processing**:
-   - User enters a message in the CLI interface
+   - User enters a message in the CLI interface.
-   - CLI interface passes the message to the manager
+   - The `Manager`'s `ContextStateTracker` captures the current state of all panes and tracked files.
-   - Manager captures context from tmux panes
+   - The tracker compares the new state with the previous state to identify changes.
-   - Manager formats the message with context for the AI
+   - The `StructuredMessageBuilder` constructs a message payload containing only the changed content, with appropriate status markers (`[UPDATED]`, `[UNCHANGED]`, etc.).

 2. **AI Request → Response**:
    - Manager sends the formatted message to the AI client